Lissy93/awesome-privacy/.github/README.md

 		</details>
 - **[<img src='https://tuta.com/resources/favicon/logo-favicon.svg' width='16' height='16' alt='icon' /> Tuta](https://tuta.com)** - Free and open source email service based in Germany.
 It has a basic intuitive UI,
-secure native mobile apps, anonymous signup, and a .onion site.
-Tuta has a full-featured free plan or a premium subscription for businesses allowing for custom domains ($12/ month).
+secure native mobile apps, anonymous signup, and an encrypted calendar.
+Tuta has a full-featured free plan or a premium subscription for businesses allowing for custom domains ($3/ month).
 Tuta
-[does not use OpenPGP](https://tuta.com/blog/posts/differences-email-encryption/) like most encrypted mail providers, instead they use a standardized, hybrid method consisting of a symmetrical and an asymmetrical algorithm (with 128 bit AES, and 2048 bit RSA).
+[does not use OpenPGP](https://tuta.com/blog/posts/differences-email-encryption/) like most encrypted mail providers, instead they use a standardized, hybrid method consisting of a symmetrical and an asymmetrical algorithm (with 256 bit AES, and RSA 2048 or ECC (x25519) and Kyber-1024).
 This causes compatibility issues when communicating with contacts using PGP.
-But it does allow them to encrypt much more of the header data (body, attachments, subject lines, and sender names etc) which PGP mail providers cannot do.
+But it does allow them to encrypt much more of the header data (body, attachments, subject lines, and sender names etc) which PGP mail providers cannot do.By implementing Kyber into their encryption algorithm Tuta can also provide quantum-safe encryption for emails both at rest and in transit.
 […](https://awesome-privacy.xyz/communication/encrypted-email/tuta "View full Tuta report")
 	- <details>
 		<summary>Stats</summary>